Transferring to Northwestern

 - The School of Communication: Theatre department spaces are only occasionally available.

-- The Bienen School of Music: Contact the Bienen School of Music to inquire if a vacancy exists in your performance area and to schedule an audition.
+- The Bienen School of Music: Contact the Bienen School of Music for audition requirements and scheduling.

-All transfer applicants are required to submit scores from either the SAT or ACT; the writing scores from either exam are optional.
+Northwestern will be test-optional for transfer students for the 2022-23 application cycle.
+If students choose to submit an SAT and/or ACT score, the writing scores from either exam are optional.
 We accept scores from both the new and old SAT.

 Any SAT Subject Test scores, AP, or IB scores can also be sent as part of the application but these scores are not a required for a complete application.